Cavalier King Charles Spaniel

 a brown cocker spaniel being groomed with a brush

-• Gentle daily brushing can help your dog form positive associations when being groomed, help keep their coat clean and shiny, prevent matting and ensure they’re happy being handled by professional groomers.
+• Gently brushing your dog each day can help form positive associations when being groomed, keep their coat clean and shiny, prevent matting and ensure they’re happy being handled by professional groomers.

 • Cocker Spaniels are prone to ear infections, as their long, heavy ears can prevent air from properly circulating the ear canal.
-Use your grooming sessions to check your dog’s ears for signs of infection, such a strange smell or black or brown wax, as well as checking their body for any lumps or signs of parasites.
+Use your grooming sessions to check your dog’s ears for signs of infection, such as a strange smell or black or brown wax.
+At the same time, check their body for any lumps or signs of parasites.

 • As gundogs, Cocker Spaniels are naturally drawn to water – and with water comes mud!
-Bath your dog as often as necessary, making sure to use an appropriate dog shampoo to help limit skin allergies.
+Bathe your dog as often as necessary, using an appropriate dog shampoo to help limit skin allergies.

-Find out more dog health tips to help your pet stay in the best condition.
+Find out more dog health tips to keep your Cocker Spaniel in the best condition.

 cocker spaniel walking towards a white food bowl that says "petplan" on the outside

-With a real love for food, and a tendency to form a close bond with the person who feeds them, it’s a good idea to keep an eye on a Cocker Spaniel’s weight.
+With a real love for food and a tendency to form a close bond with the person who feeds them, it’s a good idea to keep an eye on your Cocker Spaniel’s weight.
 Vets recommend a nutritious, high-quality pet food diet.

-• Stick to the food packaging guidelines when weighing out your dog’s food but bear in mind your dog’s age, size and activity level when determining portion sizes.
+• Stick to the food packaging guidelines when weighing out your dog’s food, but bear in mind their age, size and activity level when determining portion sizes.

-• If your Cocker Spaniel is a working dog, ask your vet about an appropriate high-protein diet to ensure they’re getting the extra energy they need.
+• If you have a working Cocker Spaniel, ask your vet about an appropriate high-protein diet to ensure they’re getting all the nutrients and energy they need.

-Cocker Spaniels are a moderate shedding breed.
-They will drop hair all year round but they tend to have a heavier shed in the transitions between winter and spring and summer and autumn.
-There’s nothing you can do to stop shedding, but brushing your dog regularly will help to remove some of that loose hair and keep your Cocker Spaniel’s coat in tip top condition!
+Cocker Spaniels drop hair all year round but tend to shed more heavily during the transitions from winter to spring and summer to autumn.
+Daily brushing is essential to remove loose hair, prevent mats and keep your Cocker Spaniel’s coat in tip-top condition.

-Due to their kind and gentle nature, Cocker Spaniels are consistently ranked as one of the UK’s most popular dog breeds.
-Friendly, loyal and intelligent, the Cocker Spaniel makes for a great family pet that will live very happily in a busy household alongside other pets.
-However, their intelligence and energetic nature means they need plenty of mental stimulation and physical exercise as well as adequate socialisation from an early age to keep unwanted behaviours, such as aggression, at bay.
+Thanks to their kind and gentle nature, Cocker Spaniels are consistently ranked as one of the UK’s most popular dog breeds.
+Friendly, loyal and intelligent, Cocker Spaniels make for great family pets who live very happily in busy homes and alongside other pets.
+Their intelligent, active nature does mean they need lots of mental and physical stimulation.
+Cocker Spaniel puppies also need plenty of socialisation and training from an early age, to reduce the chances of any potential issues like aggression.

 Sociable and adaptable, Cocker Spaniels love to be around people and live happily in busy family environments.
-Whilst they are very friendly with children and other pets, their high energy means they have a tendency to be boisterous and may be better suited to households with older children.
+They’re typically very friendly with children and other pets, but their high energy levels sometimes mean they can be boisterous.
+For that reason, they’re often better suited to homes with older children.
 As with all breeds, playtime between your Cocker Spaniel and children should be supervised to make sure everyone stays safe and happy.

-Cocker Spaniels are extremely intelligent and energetic dogs and usually continue to act like a puppies well into their adult years and don’t ever truly slow down.
-Cocker Spaniels need plenty of mental stimulation and physical exercise throughout their life to keep excessive energy and behavioural problems at bay.
+Cocker Spaniels are extremely intelligent and energetic, and usually continue to act like puppies well into their adult years.
+They need a lot of mental stimulation and physical exercise throughout their life to keep excessive energy and potential behavioural problems at bay.

-As a working breed, Cocker Spaniels are intelligent and eager to please, making them easy to train.
-Cocker Spaniels are quick learners who respond well to positive reinforcement methods.
-It’s worth remembering, however, that this is an extremely active breed and Cocker Spaniels can get over-excited and distracted easily so keep training sessions short and fun.
+As a working breed, Cocker Spaniels are intelligent and eager to please, which usually makes them easy to train.
+They’re quick learners who respond well to positive reinforcement methods, but as an active breed, Cocker Spaniels can get over-excited and easily distracted.
+To avoid this, keep training sessions short, fun and tailored to your dog’s abilities.
 It’s also important to start basic training early, with plenty of socialisation from puppyhood.

-Active and energetic, Cocker Spaniels need a minimum of one hour’s exercise every day, but most dogs of this breed can keep going for as long as you let them!
-Make sure you mix up walks often to keep things interesting, and allow plenty of time for sniffing, playing games and lots of off-lead running time in a safe and secure area.
+Active and energetic, Cocker Spaniels need at least one hour of exercise every day, but will often keep going for as long as you let them.
+Make sure you mix up walks to keep things interesting, and allow plenty of time for sniffing and playing games, and lots of off-lead runs in a safe and secure area.

 Choosing the right insurance for your Cocker Spaniel can help keep them happy and healthy should they develop any problems.
 As some conditions can be lifelong, it’s important to consider the length of time policies cover different conditions when choosing dog insurance.
 Petplan’s Covered For Life® policies allows you to claim for the same condition year after year, so long as you renew your policy, allowing your pet to receive the best care for ongoing conditions.